 Testimony of Teens Kidnapped w/ authorization of parents and taken to overseas "behavior modification" schools.

 Testimony of Teens Kidnapped w/ authorization of parents and taken to overseas "behavior modification" schools.
 After researching these schools almost 5 years ago I am horrified that most of them are still running and whose teachings are even showing up in the form of seminars in kindergarten.
 Has anyone else had experience with schools like this, whether directly or through a family member or friend ?

 Extreme Hi-Fi Buff. "...A further modification to loudspeakers that I found well worthwhile is to fill the cabinet with sulphur hexafluoride gas, SF6, in place of the air..."

+Finally, some genetic modification I can sink my teeth into!
 Wired reports this morning that an Australian researcher has identified the genetic characteristics for "tenderness" and "toughness" in cow muscle tissue.
 Aussie cattle ranchers are already gearing up to produce animals that result in more tender, juicier beef.
 I'm drooling already.